-Determine If Your Savings Are On Track.
-Although just a rule of thumb, to retire at 67 living a lifestyle similar to what you have today, you’re likely to need at least four times your current salary saved towards retirement.
-While you can get a better rough estimate of whether your savings plus your expected Social Security income will allow you to live the retirement lifestyle you desire using an online retirement calculator, we recommend looking at your options with an advisor who can create a plan to get you on track and give you the framework to make key decisions – such as how long to work and whether to downsize or buy that vacation home.
-Whatever you do, don’t plan on retiring early without doing some serious number crunching, because your nest egg will need to be much larger if it needs to sustain you for an additional five or ten years more than the typical 20-30 year retirement.
+- Determine if Your Savings are on Track.
+Although just a rule of thumb, to retire at 67 living a lifestyle similar to what you have today, you’re estimated to need to have about seven times your current salary already saved for retirement by age 55.1 While an online retirement calculator can get you a better rough estimate of whether your savings plus your expected Social Security income will allow you to live the retirement lifestyle you desire, we recommend looking at your options with an advisor.
+They can help create a plan to get you on track and give you the framework to make key decisions – such as how long to work and whether to downsize or buy that vacation home.
+Whatever you do, don’t plan on retiring early without doing some serious number crunching because your nest egg will need to be much larger if it needs to sustain you for an additional five or ten years more than the typical 20-30-year retirement.
 Even if your retirement savings aren’t up to snuff, the good news is that you probably have another 10-15 peak earning years to get yourself on track.
 If paying yourself first is a

-real struggle, take spending off the table with automatic funding of workplace plans or an IRA, or through direct deposit of a portion of your salary to your savings or investment account.
+real struggle, take saving off the table with automatic contributions to workplace retirement plans or an IRA, or through direct deposit of a portion of your salary to your savings or investment account.